joahking/rails_ab_test/README.md

 end
 ```

-### Several pages sharing same version
+### Several pages sharing the same A/B version

-Now imagine that 2 controllers (e.g. posts and authors) index actions are A/B versioned,
+Now imagine that the `index` actions of 2 controllers (e.g. `posts` and `authors`) are A/B versioned,
 and that you want that when an user sees version A of `posts#index` she should also see version A of `authors#index`.

-This can be easily achieved by overriding the method `choose_ab_test` in both controllers, and using a cookie:
+This can be achieved by overriding the method `choose_ab_test` in both controllers, and using a cookie:

 ```ruby
 # posts controller